 Lightwave Logic Stock Technical Analysis

-As of the 27th of January, Lightwave Logic secures the Risk Adjusted Performance of (0.04), standard deviation of 5.84, and Mean Deviation of 4.31.
+As of the 16th of February 2026, Lightwave Logic secures the Risk Adjusted Performance of (0.07), mean deviation of 4.4, and Standard Deviation of 5.96.
 In connection with fundamental indicators, the technical analysis model lets you check existing technical drivers of Lightwave Logic, as well as the relationship between them.
-Please verify Lightwave Logic coefficient of variation, treynor ratio, as well as the relationship between the Treynor Ratio and skewness to decide if Lightwave Logic is priced some-what accurately, providing market reflects its recent price of 3.42 per share.
-Given that Lightwave Logic has information ratio of (0.07), we recommend you to check Lightwave Logic's last-minute market performance to make sure the company can sustain itself at a future point.
+Please verify Lightwave Logic coefficient of variation, treynor ratio, as well as the relationship between the Treynor Ratio and skewness to decide if Lightwave Logic is priced some-what accurately, providing market reflects its recent price of 3.49 per share.
+Given that Lightwave Logic has information ratio of (0.11), we recommend you to check Lightwave Logic's last-minute market performance to make sure the company can sustain itself at a future point.

 Lightwave Logic Momentum Analysis